-- Questions?
-See our new Frequently Asked Questions page, or email firstname.lastname@example.org
+- For questions, see our new Frequently Asked Questions page, or please contact email@example.com

 - The ARISC Resident Directors in Baku, Tbilisi, and Yerevan are available to assist the scholars chosen for the program to prepare for their research in the South Caucasus by assisting with logistics such as visa requirements, travel arrangements within the country, and helping to locate research materials and local contacts, and helping to coordinate the talk.
 Note that ARISC does not have a branch in Azerbaijan and is unable to issue a letter of invitation, so awardees will need to coordinate with a host institution to obtain an invitation letter for a visa if they expect a lengthy stay.

-We are also hosting virtual, open-house Question & Answer sessions on the following days and times.
-Registration required.
+- We are also hosting virtual, open-house Question & Answer sessions on Mondays (beginning from November 6th) from 10-11am EST (7-8pm Tbilisi time).
+Registration required at https://us06web.zoom.us/meeting/register/tZIsd–rrDwpHNMew1OA11dFn5YRk2Xp3G_r

 Important Notes Regarding Applications

 - ARISC’s method of submission is via email.

 - Once an application is submitted it cannot be resubmitted or edited.
 This also applies to letters of recommendation.

 Funding source: ARISC General Funds and private donations